JamieBort/Portfolio-Website/administrative/README.md

     - A directory for the list of aesthetic things that need to change with the website.

-  - ./administrative/vite_directory_structure.md
+  - ./administrative/cards/

-    - Temporary file for preparing to move files and directories.
+    - A directory to keep all of my Card component research.

+    - To be deleted when the `fullstack_rebuild` branch is deleted.

 - ./assets/